 Disadvantages of Creating an LLC for Rental Property

 1. Upfront Costs

-One of the major disadvantages of setting up an LLC is the upfront costs.
+One of the major disadvantages of setting up an LLC for rental property is the upfront costs.
 The price of setting up an LLC varies depending on the state and can range from $40 to $500.
 Plus, if you use a lawyer or business consulting service to establish the entity, they will likely charge you a fee as well.
 This can get especially costly if you have a large portfolio of properties and want to set up a different entity for each one.